YoYoFuMedia Online Marketing Company Icon

 6. Bidding Settings

-For a new dental account with no conversion history, set the bidding focus to Clicks with a manual cost-per-click cap.
-This gives you control while Google’s algorithm has nothing to learn from yet.
-Once you have at least 30 conversions tracked in a 30-day window, you can switch to Maximize Conversions or Target CPA bidding.
+For a brand-new dental account with no conversion history, you want to start with Manual CPC.
+This gives you control, while Google’s algorithm has nothing to learn from yet.

 bidding focus setting for dentists